 Should Vacation Rental SEO Be A Marketing Priority?

-SEO plays a key role in your marketing strategy.
+SEO plays a key role in your vacation rental marketing strategy.

-Over the years I’ve had the great honor to work with many different vacation rental companies.
+Over the years I’ve had the great honor to work with over 200 different vacation rental companies.

 Some large (thousands of properties), some small (one vacation home).